 Look out for our newsletters in your inbox soon.

-Just 45 minutes from Portland on the Columbia River Gorge you’ll find Oregon’s most photographed waterfall, and one of the most of the most impressive in the world.
+Just 45 minutes from Portland on the Columbia River Gorge you’ll find Oregon’s most photographed waterfall, and one of the most impressive in the world.
 It also holds the distinction of being the tallest waterfall in the state, cascading 620 feet into a pool below.
 Fed by rainwater and snowmelt, the steady stream of water runs throughout the year, with the highest volume in wintertime and springtime – at the height of winter, the falls sometimes freeze.
-Located just 30 miles east of downtown Portland along the Historic Columbia River Highway, it’s easy to reach too.
+Located just 30 miles east of downtown Portland along the Historic Columbia River Highway, it’s easy to reach and there are plenty of accommodation options nearby if you want to stay overnight.
 While most come from around the world simply to view the falls from its base, locals know that by hiking just another mile from the bridge to the top, they’ll get to enjoy the very best views – and sometimes, even all to themselves.

-Astoria is located just an hour and a half west of Portland, and is one of the state’s most historic cities.
-While its renowned for its magnificent architecture and opportunity for a wide range of outdoor activities, located along the Columbia River, it may best be known, at least among film buffs, as the setting of the popular 1985 film, “The Goonies.”
+Astoria is located just an hour and a half west of Portland and is one of the state’s most historic cities, full of family-friendly attractions.
+While it’s renowned for its magnificent architecture and opportunity for a wide range of outdoor activities, located along the Columbia River, it may best be known, at least among film buffs, as the setting of the popular 1985 film, “The Goonies.”
 Visitors see the building where Mikey’s dad worked, which was actually the Flavel House Museum, set within a breathtaking Queen Anne-style home.
 The County Jail, where Ma and Francs Fratelli break Jake out of lockup is there too, but it’s now the Oregon Film Museum.
 Be sure to take a drive to the Astoria Column to soak up one of the best vistas in the region, with the Pacific, Columbia River and snow-covered peaks of the Cascade Mountains coming into view.

-Bend is a mecca for outdoor enthusiasts, located on the east side of the Cascade Mountain Range, tucked between snow-covered peaks and Central Oregon’s high-desert plateau, and while it is a bit of a long drive at a little over three hours, if you leave early in the morning it makes a great day trip.
-Not only does the city and the surrounding region receive an abundance of sunshine, the area’s mountains offer renowned rock climbing, hiking and biking in addition to the myriad of trout streams providing blue-ribbon fly fishing.
+Bend is known for its long list of outdoor adventures on offer, located on the east side of the Cascade Mountain Range, tucked between snow-covered peaks and Central Oregon’s high-desert plateau, and while it is a bit of a long drive at a little over three hours, if you leave early in the morning it makes a great day trip.
+Not only does the city and the surrounding region receive an abundance of sunshine, but the area’s mountains also offer renowned rock climbing, hiking and biking in addition to the myriad of trout streams providing blue-ribbon fly fishing.
 The town itself has a vibrant energy of a cosmopolitan mountain town with a startling number of world-class breweries, more per-capita than any other city in the state.

 Cannon Beach truly offers something for everyone, renowned around the world as one of the most scenic coastal spots, though it’s especially popular with romance-seekers.
 In town, the main street is lined with world-class art galleries, elegant eateries and unique shops.
 And,just outside of town at Ecola State Park, visitors can enjoy hiking the breathtakingly lush trails that wind the through ancient, old-growth forest at the edge of the ocean, including one that offers jaw-dropping views of the abandoned Tillamook Rock Lighthouse; beach combing, and exploring tide pools filled with a myriad of colorful sea creatures.